christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 AARON was Harold Cohen's life's work.
 The pioneering visual artist succeeded in engineering a computer art program that would outlive its creator.
 He invented an autonomous system made of code, data, and hardware that could generate original and unique artworks.
-He taught it the rules of how to paint the limbs of a figure, the branches of a tree, the walls of a room.
+He taught it rules for painting the limbs of a figure, the branches of a tree, the walls of a room.
 He also left many factors to chance, while other considerations were out of the picture entirely.
 There are enduring details in AARON that deserve closer examination.